Mortgage Calculator

 What Is a Mortgage Calculator?

-The calculator breaks your payment into four components known collectively as PITI:
+The core payment still breaks into four components known collectively as PITI:

 • Principal — the portion of each payment that reduces your outstanding loan balance